 Bloomsbury Cottage is a Non- Smoking Property.

-Very young children and Pets, unfortunately cannot be accommodated.
+Children and Pets, unfortunately cannot be accommodated.
+Adult only property

 Only a twelve-minute drive away is Paynesville, on the Gippsland Lakes and if you would prefer to be just a little further from the main highway, this is an ideal spot to rest after a days work, or for a short break.
 Visit "Highview' Bed and Breakfast on the Beautiful Gippsland Lakes on Stayz.
 Here you will find a self-contained ground-floor apartment that is beautifully appointed in an acre of garden with access to the lakes and the Sunset Cove walking track.